nitronium-ops/privacy-policy/README.md

 6. Contact Us

-If you have any questions or concerns about this Privacy Policy, please contact us [here](nitriumDev@gmail.com).
+If you have any questions or concerns about this Privacy Policy, please contact us at nitriumDev@gmail.com.